 It’s in our best interest to keep it functional for as long as we can maintain it that way.
-Not only that, it’s also in the interest of our environment, to not just throw away broken things without even trying to repair them.
-The least we can do is to maximize the use of stuff, so we don’t have to be digging up the ground for precious metals or cutting down trees for wood, or what have you.
+Not only that, it’s also in the best interest of our environment, to not just throw away broken things without even trying to repair them.
+The least we can do is to maximize the use of stuff, so we don’t have to be digging up the ground for precious metals or cutting down trees for wood, or pull crude oil for plastics, or what have you.

 More power to the electricians putting up stalls, even on the sidewalk, to offer their services to repair your electric motors (fans, washing machines, etc.).

 More power to the tailors and their sewing machines (or old-fashioned hand-sewing skills!) for patching up the holes in our fabrics.

 More power to the technicians we commonly go to when our smartphones are acting up.

 More power to the carpenters, masons, welders, plumbers, and all-around handymen whom we rely for the small home repairs.